The Green World Trust have been in existence for

 without people being prevented through limited resources

 of time or money.
-We particularly support the “Transition
+We support the “Transition

 Towns” initiative as a means of bringing about